-At no other time is history has technology dominated our lives like it does today.
+At no other time in history has technology dominated our lives like it does today.
 Most families own a television and computer, and many of life’s everyday activities involve the use of technology.
 As we live life at a mighty pace in this modern high-tech world, very few stop to ask, “Is modern technology serving our children well?”

-Sue Palmer in a recent article published in the Sunday Mail, raised some serious questions regarding the well being of children in our western society.
+Sue Palmer in a recent article published in the Sunday Mail, raised some serious questions regarding the well-being of children in our western society.
 She asserts that we are raising a “toxic generation” – young people “in crisis, caught in a toxic brew of the worst excesses of modern life”.
 Activities such as shared family meals, outdoor play, and social interaction with a diverse community have been replaced by computer games and television.
-“Amid burgeoning wealth and technological advances, too often we are producing a generation of dysfunctional, aggressive, burnt out junior causalities.”
+“Amid burgeoning wealth and technological advances, too often we are producing a generation of dysfunctional, aggressive, burnt-out junior causalities.”

 I was recently astounded to read an article in our local paper regarding a child care centre that has introduced computer lessons as part of its curriculum.
-Four and five year old students are given weekly lessons and the “opportunity to learn about the world of computers and the internet.”
+Four and five-year-old students are given weekly lessons and the “opportunity to learn about the world of computers and the internet.”
 A proud mother spoke of her delight in receiving an email from her son while she was at work telling her about his morning activities and sending his love.

 Parents and schools are under increasing pressure to fully “prepare” children to embark on life in the “real” world.
 However I am not convinced that the early introduction of computers and modern technology into young lives is a good foundation on which to build.

 Many parents feel justified in allowing their children some exposure to television.
 Some parents believe that without TV viewing their children are missing out on valuable learning or that they are raising young people who will find it difficult to “fit in” with modern life.
 Some limits may be placed on children’s television viewing with only children’s programs and documentaries being allowed.